-So there is a lot of exchange with other persons already going on.
-We only need to make it explicit, and we need to elevate this experience from the neglect of being "private anecdotes" or from the estrangement of admitting in them only "aesthetic perceptions", re-enactments of memes from cultural history.
+So there is a lot of exchange with other persons already going on in our daily lives.
+We only need to make it explicit, and we need to rescue this experience from the disqualification as "private anecdotes" and the estrangement of being seen as "aesthetic perceptions" only, as mere re-enactments of memes from cultural history.
 If the others are kin, being welcomed by them instills in us the feeling of being nurtured by family.
 What the west calls the experience of beauty hence in depth might be the realisation to be kin.
-It might be the experience to be looked at, to be called, the invitation by this kin to partake, and to nurture back with one's own capacity to give life (Weber in Van Horn & Kimmerer, forthcoming).
-We should never underestimate the degree to which an other look at us while we observe her/ him.
-We should never confuse a sensuous contact with otherness on a place with a purely causal event of "having a sensory perception".
+It might be the experience to be looked at, to be called, the invitation by this kin to partake, and to nurture back with one's own capacity to give life (Weber in Van Horn, Kimmerer & Hausdoerffer, forthcoming).
+We should never underestimate the degree to which an other looks at us while we observe her or him.
+We should never misunderstand a sensuous contact with otherness as a purely causal event of "having a sensory perception".

 The other persons being present in the collective of life communicate their presence, and they give back our gaze, or even return it before we have started to properly watch.
-If the meshwork of bodies who share one breath is, as animsim holds and human basic experience corroborates, a domain, which lives through inner experience and encounter of other's inner experiences as much as it does through material exchange, then everything we encounter on the material plane is also a communication on the animate plain.
+The meshwork of bodies sharing breath, as animism holds and everyday involvement confirms, lives through inner experience and the encounter of other person's inner experiences as much as it does through material exchange.
+Everything we encounter on the material plane is also a communication on the animate plane.
 Every sensuous happenstance is as well a dialogue between beings.
 This dialogue happens very much on a bodily level, as for example the dialogue between our liver and our red blood cells.
 But it is nonetheless not machine-like and "purely physiological", to the contrary.

-As the liver-erythrocyte-dialogue is providing us with life, and any disturbance in their communication is potentially life-threatening, their body-talk is present to us as our inner experience, and mood.
+As the liver-erythrocyte-dialogue is providing us with life,

+and any disturbance in their communication is potentially life-threatening, their body-talk is present to us as our inner experience, and mood.
 It is expressed in a language that is difficult to translate in words.
-But it is nonetheless expressed in an idiom that we understand, because it is the conversation that we ourselves are, that brings us forth and connects us to all other persons, which are equally linked to physiologies and matters of exchange (add the water cycle, or carbon, or rock withering).
-We converse in a language that is not unknown to us, only unknown to our awareness, which privileges thinking over perceiving.
+But it is nonetheless expressed in an idiom that we understand, because it is the conversation that we are ourselves.
+It is the communicative process that brings us forth and connects us to all other persons that are equally linked to physiologies and matters of exchange (as in the water or carbon cycle).
+We converse in a language that is not unknown to us.
+It is only unknown to our conscious use of reason, which privileges thinking over perceiving.
 But all is said, although we might need a moment to translate.

-Take a moment and look into the trees with their branches moving slowly, and then more quickly with the wind.
-And then imagine that everything outward is an expressipn of the collective of being that nurtures us, and that needs to be nurtured back, every whisper of the leaves brings its inwardness with it, every gust of wind is from a world, which does not differentiate between mind (us) and body (them), but is both always.
+Take this moment and look into the trees with their branches moving slowly, and then more quickly, and then slowly again with the wind.
+And then imagine that everything outward is an expression of the collective of being that nurtures us, and that asks to be nurtured back.
+Every whisper of the leaves brings its inwardness with it, every gust of wind is from a world, which does not differentiate between mind (us) and body (them), but is both always.
 And then maybe for a short moment you can perceive that the wind is the breath of someone, and that it meets you as another someone.
-Imagine that the trees swaying in the breeze, the foliage moving stronger here, only slightly there, then stirring in a soft wave, and then calming down again, are actually one being moving and breathing, and expressing her presence.
+Imagine that the trees swaying in the breeze, the foliage moving strongly here, only slightly there, then stirring in a soft wave of air, and then calming down again, are actually one being moving and breathing, and expressing her presence.